Tianxiang-C/ctx/content/en/slides/22-09-06-evo-pre/index.md

 - ANOVA
   - The within-participants variable: the ratings for the two bodies with the different WHRs (0.70 and 0.84)
   - Between-participants variables: group (blind, sighted, and blindfolded) and order of rating (first 0.70 versus first 0.84)
-  - A significant main effect of WHR

 ---

 ### Results
 - ANOVA
+  - A significant main effect of WHR (participants overall preferred a lower WHR)
   - No other significant effects (main effects of group, interactions of WHR with group, WHR with order, and the The three-way interaction between WHR, order, and group)